alanbrookhart/NAMCS/README.md

 to, deleted from, or recoded in the public use dataset.

 From these data, we identify new users of either NSAID or Cox-2 selective non-steroidal antiinflammatory drugs (NSAIDs).
-The data is augmented with a simulated peptic ulcer disease outcome.
+The data are augmented with a simulated peptic ulcer disease outcome.
 Variables were selected for this extract based on relevance to the example analyses and on availability for most or all of the 2005-2009 time range.